Below are a few questions that we often get asked. If you have any other enquiries please email firstname.lastname@example.org

 What do tickets cost and where can I buy them?

+Week, Weekend and Day Festival Tickets will be available from 11 December 2017.
 You can see ticket prices on our ticket page once you have chosen the options the days that you would like to attend.
+Single event tickets will be available from May 2018.
 See the website

 or phone 01843 604080.
 You can always pop into the Box Office at the Folk Week office, Pierremont Park, Broadstairs, Kent CT11 0LQ